qoofyk/zipper/lbm_adios/README.md

 ## Important Note
  - use dependency-enabled job to submit all the tasks, record whether they are success in summary.txt
  - record all the results in exp_brideges.excel PerfBridges_Large
+ - all end2end time is built with -O3, with traces-eabled are not,